Michèle Bennett: Marriage

 Although Bennett met Jean‑Claude Duvalier in high school, the pair did not become romantically engaged until ten years later.
-She was firstly married to Alix Pasquet Jr. in 1973 then divorced in 1978.
+She was first married to Alix Pasquet Jr. in 1973, whom she divorced in 1978.
 In 1980, Bennett married President Duvalier.
-Their wedding, Haiti's social event of the decade, cost an unprecedented US $2 million and was falsely reported to be received enthusiastically by the majority of Haitians.
+Their wedding, Haiti's social event of the decade, cost an unprecedented US $2 million and was reported to be received enthusiastically by the majority of Haitians.
 Michèle Duvalier at first endeared herself to the population by distributing clothes and food to the needy as well as opening several medical clinics and schools for the poor.
 In the six weeks following the wedding, Michèle and Jean‑Claude toured Haiti, turning up unannounced at meetings, marketplaces, and other gathering places, which garnered "approving glances and words most everywhere".
 On a visit to Haiti, Mother Teresa remarked that she had "never seen the poor people being so familiar with their head of state as they were with [Michèle]".
 With Jean‑Claude, Michèle had her third and fourth children: Francois-Nicolas and Anya.

 The marriage represented a symbolic alliance with the mulatto elite, the families Jean‑Claude's father had opposed.
 This resulted in her husband's mother, Simone Duvalier, who opposed the match, being sidelined politically, which in turn created new factional alliances within the ruling group since the Duvalierist Old Guard opined that the new First Lady's power appeared to exceed her husband's.
 While Jean‑Claude often dozed through Cabinet meetings, his wife, frustrated at his political ineptitude, reprimanded ministers herself.